Motstanden/motstanden-website/README.md

    You will have to dedicate two terminals to run this project:

   ### Terminal 1
   This terminal is dedicated to compile TypeScript to JavaScript.
-The following script will start a file watcher that automatically compiles TS to JS, and it will print out **very useful error message** if you write bad TS.
+The following script will start a file watcher that automatically compiles TS to JS.
+It will also print out **very useful error message** if you write bad TS.
   ```bash
   cd server
   npm run tsc-watch